 Information barriers are essentially two-way access restrictions that define which sets of users can communicate with each other.

 There are many different potential use cases for information barriers.
-For instance, a financial firm may use an information barrier to prevent insider trading between departments and individuals that are privy to private information that will affect the company’s valuation and employees on the trading floor.
+For instance, a financial firm may use an information barrier to prevent insider trading between departments and individuals who are privy to private information that will affect the company’s valuation and employees on the trading floor.

 Alternatively, a legal firm may also use information barriers to prevent two lawyers who are representing different clients in a related case from communicating.
 This can help to make sure that they do not end up discussing confidential information with one another, giving one client an unfair advantage within the case.